Niko191292/MyMsg/README.md

 - **Media Sharing:** Easily share images, videos, and files.
 - **User Profiles:** Customize your profile and add a profile picture.

+## Next Steps (Planned)

+- **Import Routes:** Pick a lib and add routes with the first screen
+- **Plan the first screen:** Maybe plan a starting screen with logo and loadging and design landing screen
+- **Adjust Icon:** Need a better startup icon and a default icon set
+- **Write l10n:** l10n is working under assets/l10n use it and create the entries

 ## Getting Started

 Follow these steps to set up and run MyMsg to get started with this project: